cosc2336-ds-alg/assg06/README.md

 more understandable, lets simply attempt to count the number of times that the `fibonacciRecursive()` function is called when performing a computation.
-So you can easily add in this count by simply incrementing `operationCount` by ` each time your function is called.
+So you can easily add in this count by simply incrementing `operationCount` each time your function is called.

 If you implemented your recursive function as described, you should get exactly the same number of calls of your function as is expected in the